 Here’s how I was able to do it:

 1. First I had to figure out my cadence.
 Cadence and running stride rate are interchangeable words.
 Cadence is calculated in Strides Per Minute or SPM.
 You can figure out your own cadence by counting the number of times your right or left foot hits the ground in a minute.
 Let’s say your right foot hit the ground 50 times in 60 seconds.
 Take that number and double it to get the total for both feet.
 So your cadence in this example would be 100 Strides Per Minute.

 Plain and simple I took shorter strides and increased my cadence which improved my distance immensely.

 2. I started my runs slow and ended strong.
 I feel like an even expenditure of energy throughout the whole run is important.
 You should be able to carry on a conversation in the beginning of your run.
-After a few kilometres, I would take any dialogue you might be having with a friend and turn it into a monologue.
-If you want to get better let your mind relax.
-Concentrate on your breath and pace but nothing should be forced.
+After a few kilometers, I would take any dialogue you might be having with a friend and turn it into an internal monologue.
+If you want to get better at running, let your mind relax!
+Concentrate on your breath and pace – but – nothing should be forced!

 “Empty your mind, be formless.
 Shapeless, like water.
 If you put water into a cup, it becomes the cup.
 You put water into a bottle and it becomes the bottle.
 You put it in a teapot, it becomes the teapot.
 Now, water can flow or it can crash.
 Be water, my friend.” – Bruce Lee

 3. I increased my kilometers gradually.
 To keep free from injuries I would suggest doing only one long run per week.
 Pick one day out of the week where you have the time to invest in a long run.
 You don’t want to feel rushed to complete your long run, enjoy it!